 Having eaten over a million dumplings to date, you’d think I’d be sick of them…but I’m not.
 Forever and always, I’ll be head-over-heels crazy and recklessly in love with those plump curves that fit so perfectly and explode in my mouth.
 Not to mention the fact that my very existence depends on them the same way other humans need air.
 Dumplings aren’t my addiction – they’re my life.

-Any legit dumpling shop makes dumplings to order, and Fortune Dumpling and Bubble Tea make it clear that they do the moment you step in thanks to the windowless display of staff calmly and expertly stuffing and pleating at the front of the restaurant.
+Any legit dumpling shop makes dumplings to order, and Fortune Dumpling and Bubble Tea make it clear that they do the moment you step in thanks to the windowless display of staff expertly stuffing and pleating at the front of the restaurant.
 That should be your cue to take a seat.

 There’s a lot to look at on the menu because it’s not exclusively comprised of dumplings, even if there are about 20 variations.
 Boiling is the only cooking method for now while they wait for their pan-frying equipment to arrive.
 Prices range from $8.99 to $12.99 per plate of 15 pieces.
 For lunch, you get more for your money’s worth with the $12.99 special that includes specific dumplings and two appetizers.

 When in doubt, order the pork and cabbage dumplings ($9.99).
 That particular combo is usually fail-safe wherever you go, and here, it was delicious.
 Think of each one having thick, chewy skin that gives way to a tender pink center that’s both juicy and well-seasoned.
 They’ll be gone before you know it.

 Lamb can sometimes taste gamey, but that strong, off-putting flavor was nowhere to be found in my batch of lamb and coriander dumplings ($12.99).
 Inside those slippery, doughy wrappers were moist balls of meat, salted just right with a hint of herby freshness.